abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/baseline.md

 ### Baseline testing with a static website on Nginx
-Perform baseline testing of Nginx on Azure Linux 3.0 by deploying a custom static HTML page.
+Perform baseline testing of Nginx on an **Azure Ubuntu Pro 24.04 LTS** virtual machine by deploying a custom static HTML page.
 This verifies that Nginx is correctly serving content on the Arm64 platform.

 1. Create a Static Website Directory: